sagemath/trac_to_gh/Issue 6932.md

 # Issue 6932: jordan_form with transformation=true fails on a 1x1 matrix.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6932

 Original creator: syazdani